babypandabear3/bpb_fps_controller/README.md

 - Gravity Force : Maximum vertical soeed
 - Gravity Acc : vertical movement acceleration rate
 - Jump Force : Affect Jump Height
+- Jump Limit : Define how many jump player can do.
+If set to 2 then player can do double jump
 - Slope Limit : in Degree.
 If floor is steeper than Slope Limit then Player can't climb and will slide down slope
 - On Slope Steep Speed : how fast player will slide down steep slope
 - Slide Time : How long player will slide